rolznz/infinitris2/README.md

 ## app

-Frontend UI for access to the lobby, managing user settings, tutorials etc
+Frontend UI for access to the lobby, managing user settings, challenges etc